pykao/QuantumGAN-PyTorch/README.md

 ## Testing Phase

-Simply run the same command to test the MolGAN.
+Simply run the same command to test the MolGAN or Quantum-GAN.

 You need to comment the training section and uncomment the testing section in the main function of `main.py`

 ```python
 python main.py
 ```

+## Others

+`results` folder stores the log files, trained models, pretrained quantum circuits, and the testing results.

 ## Credits
 This repository refers to the following repositories: